Who is Robert Bowers? What we know about the Pittsburgh synagogue shooting suspect

 "Gab’s mission is very simple: to defend free expression and individual liberty online for all people.
 Social media often brings out the best and the worst of humanity," the statement said.
 "Criminals and criminal behavior exist on every social media platform."

-Officials said several people were killed in the shooting.
+Officials said 11 people were killed in the shooting.
 Six others were wounded, including four police officers.

 The synagogue is located at the intersection of Wilkins and Shady avenues.
 The tree-lined residential neighborhood of Squirrel Hill, about 10 minutes from downtown Pittsburgh, is the hub of Pittsburgh's Jewish community.